-The HMRC’s updated guidance on the controversial 3% Stamp Duty Land Tax loading on additional homes has done little to make the situation clearer...
+The HMRC’s updated guidance on the controversial 3% Stamp Duty Land Tax loading on additional homes did little to make the situation clearer...

-But amid some helpful parts in the document, there’s also a good dose of misleading information and some mistakes.
+But amid some helpful parts in the document, there was also a good dose of misleading information and some mistakes.

-In short, the scores of homebuyers (and, in many cases, their solicitors) who are currently uncertain as to whether the 3% surcharge will apply, are unlikely to be any clearer.
+In short, the scores of homebuyers (and, in many cases, their solicitors) who were uncertain as to whether the 3% surcharge will apply, were unlikely to be any clearer.

-I have cited some of the most confusing points from the HMRC’s updated guidance and added an explanation, clarification or correction underneath.
+I have cited some of the most confusing points from the HMRC’s guidance of March 2017 and added an explanation, clarification or correction underneath.